home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 Once you have updated your manifest and created the `config_flow.py`, you will need to run `python3 -m script.hassfest` (one time only) for Home Assistant to activate the config entry for your integration.

+## Config flow title

+The title of a config flow can be influenced by integrations, and is determined in this priority order:

+1. If `title_placeholders` is set to a non-empty dictionary in the config flow, it will be used to dynamically calculate the config flow's title.
+Reauth and reconfigure flows automatically set `title_placeholders` to `{"name": config_entry_title}`.
+   1. If the integration provides a localized `flow_title`, that will be used, with any translation placeholders substituted from the `title_placeholders`.
+   2. If the integration does not provide a `flow_title` but the `title_placeholders` includes a `name`, the `name` will be used as the flow's title.
+2. Set the flow title to the integration's localized `title`, if it exists.
+3. Set the flow title to the integration manifest's `name`, if it exists.
+4. Set the flow title to the integration's domain.

+Note that this priority order means that:
+- A localized `flow_title` is ignored if the `title_placeholders` dictionary is missing or empty, even if the localized `flow_title` does not have any placeholders
+- If `title_placeholders` is not empty, but there's no localized `flow_title` and the `title_placeholders` does not include a `name`, it is ignored.

 ## Defining steps

 Your config flow will need to define steps of your configuration flow.
 Each step is identified by a unique step name (`step_id`).
 The step callback methods follow the pattern `async_step_<step_id>`.
 The docs for [Data Entry Flow](data_entry_flow_index.md) describe the different return values of a step.
 Here is an example of how to define the `user` step: